 Note: If you are applying for the first time to this competition, we strongly encourage you to consult with us prior to submitting your application.

-Consultations must happen prior to October 31, 2018, to allow adequate time for support by Compute Canada technical staff.
+Consultations should happen prior to October 31, 2019, to allow adequate time for support by Compute Canada technical staff.